 The Great Wave can be copied literally, as above, or used as inspiration.
 Below, the “surfing bus” on a t-shirt from my local transit district crests an unmistakeable Hokusai wave.
 Note the Japanese-style “rising sun” in the background.
 One of the bus drivers drew the design: pretty special for civil service.

-Also from my local area, the Monterey Bay in Central California: this rather good tee for a local surf contest flips the HokusaI waves in the opposite direction and substitutes a California shoreline for Mount Fuji.
+Also from my local area, the Monterey Bay in Central California: this rather good tee for a local surf contest.
+The graphic flips the HokusaI waves in the opposite direction and substitutes a California shoreline for Mount Fuji.
 Pacific Brown pelicans cruise overhead.
 Call it “The Awesome Wave Off Carmel.”

 “The Great Wave” is exactly the metaphor that this outfit wants.
 It tracks American and foreign submarine activity in the waters of Pacific.
 Their website will not tell you exactly how they do that.
 About all that it’ll admit to is the publishing of weather reports.

 And they see themselves as the Great Wave, predator of vessels.
-In place of the fishing boats in Hokusai’s original, note the trident sticking up out the water and impaling a submarine.
-It’s a very nerdy way of saying “We Rock!”
+In place of the fishing boats in Hokusai’s original, note the trident sticking up out the water; it impales a submarine.
+This is all a very nerdy way of saying “We Rock!”

-If you didn’t get the picture already, flip to the other side where a samurai warrior stabs a submarine with his sword.
+If you didn’t get the picture already, flip to the other side.
+There, a samurai warrior stabs a submarine with his sword.
 The text across the top is a translation of the organization’s English name.
 The text at bottom translates as “hunter” or “huntsman.”

 On to the last t-shirt, which confused me utterly at first.
 It is a darker version of the Great Wave — under a crazy Van Gogh sky from “A Starry Night,” perhaps Van Gogh’s most famous painting.
 Mount Fuji is still there, of course.